 The Wagram region of Austria is home to Europe’s most extensive loess soil formations.
 The region formed when glacial winds blew fine particles of agglomerated clay, sand and lime – loess – onto the prehistoric bedrock of the ancient course of the Danube river.
 The layers are up to 20 meters deep, and enable vine roots to delve deeply and absorb water and nutrients from the mineral-rich subsoils.
 Combined with the benevolent climate and wide temperature variation from day to night, perfect conditions combine to create unique terroir wines.

-- Soils: partly sandy gravel soil with loess cover
+- Soils: Partly sandy, gravel soils with Loess cover

 - Harvested by hand with strict grape selection

-- 12 hours settling, clear juice fermentation with indigenous and selected yeasts in temperature controlled stainless steel tanks
+- Clear juice fermentation with indigenous and selected yeasts in temperature controlled stainless steel tanks

-Subtle floral nose with some sweet melon, juicy tropical fruit mix on the palate, perfect balance of acidity with whips of extract sweetness.
+Red apple and sweet melon on the delicate nose.
+A juicy, tropical fruit mix on the palate with a perfect balance of acidity and a whisper of sweetness.
 Creamy spice, warm and lingering.
-Versatile food wine that offers very good drinking pleasure.
+A versatile food wine that delivers endless sipping pleasure.

-100% Roter Veltliner; vineyards in Fels and Gosing villages; sandy and gravelly loess soils; no herbicides or pesticides; 12.8% alcohol; hand harvested; no skin contact; wine on fine lees until February bottling.
+100% Roter Veltliner; alcohol: 12.5%; terraced vineyards in Fels and Gösing Wagram hillsides; sandy and gravelly loess soils; no herbicides, pesticides, irrigation or fertilizer; hand harvested with strict berry selection; whole bunch cluster pressed; no skin contact; fermented in stainless steel tanks; aged 2 months on fine lees until February bottling; Certified Sustainable Austria wine.

 |Proprietors||Franz Leth Family|